Getting a Fix on MAPS: The Army’s $50B Professional Services Contract

 What is MAPS?

-This new opportunity will cover five domains: Technical Services; Management and Advisory Services; Research, Development, Test and Evaluation Services (RDT&E); Emerging IT Services, and Foundational IT Services.
+This new opportunity will cover five domains: Technical Services; Management and Advisory Services; Research, Development, Test and Evaluation Services (RDT&E); Emerging IT Services; and Foundational IT Services.

 Fast Facts

-Contract Name |
+Contract Listing |

 Description |

-Provide Army costumers and other agencies with knowledge-based support services and support the Army enterprise infrastructure and infostructure goals with information technology (IT) services worldwide. |
+Provide Army customers and other agencies with knowledge-based support services and support the Army enterprise infrastructure and infostructure goals with information technology (IT) services worldwide. |

-Primary NAICS Code |
+Primary NAICS Codes |

 Anticipated RFP Release |